The current minimum wage in Arkansas is $10.

-Employers with fewer than four employees may pay the federal minimum wage.
+Wage and hour law stipulates that employers with fewer than four employees may pay the federal minimum wage.

 The current minimum wage for tipped employees is $2.63.

-Employees are allowed to participate in tip pooling arrangements.
+Arkansas law allows employees to participate in tip pooling arrangements.
 They must consent to participating in arrangements where the employer collects all tips and redistributes them according to a predetermined policy.